akostrik/CPP_module_42/README.md

 - Ccasting the const away (not advised);
 - Class members can be declared using the mutable keyword; these members can be changed through member functions even if the containing object is declared const.

-## A static member of a class
+## static function

-Is not associated with a particular object

-Belongs to the class rather than objects of the class
+Is not associated with a particular object, belongs to the class rather than objects of the class

-If it is public, it can be accessed directly using the class name

-Can also be called through objects of the class type, though this is not rechttps://companies.intra.42.fr/en/offersommended
+Can be called using the class name (if it is public) or through an object (not recommended)

-### A static data member

-### A static member function

-Has no *this pointer.
+No `*this` pointer

-Can directly access other static members (variables or functions), but not non-static members, because non-static members must belong to a class object.
+Can directly access other static members (variables or functions), but not non-static members (non-static members belong to an object)

-In the context of function declarations, static = "this function is scoped only to this file and can't be called from other places".
+In the context of function declarations, static = "this function is scoped only to this file and can't be called from other places"

 In the context of member functions, static = "this member function does not have a receiver object.
-It's basically a normal function that's nested inside of the scope of the class".
+It's basically a normal function that's nested inside of the scope of the class"

 Example:
 ```